 Relationships are more important than the charming decorations teachers spend so much time making.
-“Kids don’t learn from people they don’t like” (Pierson, 2013, 1:48), and students will not enjoy a burned-out teacher.
+As Rita Pierson, a teacher for 40 years, so strongly attested in a TED Talk: “Kids don’t learn from people they don’t like” (Pierson, 2013, 1:48).
+Why then would students enjoy and learn from a burned-out teacher?

 Therefore, it is essential that teachers take care of themselves first, whether that involves self-care or a shift in balance.
 It is critical to understand that burnout may require a combination of the solutions mentioned here.
 Additionally, what may work for one educator may not necessarily work for all.

 Our emotions can serve as a gauge.
 Listen to what each emotion is telling you, find out why you are feeling each emotion, and determine a way to address each emotion.

 If you’re a teacher experiencing burnout, please know that you are not alone.
 Many teachers experience burnout, from beginners to veterans.